 No - for now.

-Excitingly, WhatsApp has just launched a browser-based service.
+Excitingly, WhatsApp has launched a browser-based client for its messaging service.
 This allows users to access the messaging service from a web browser on their Mac or PC.

 This is how the service works.
-First, you open the Chrome web browser on your Mac or PC.
+First, you open your web browser on your Mac or PC - this initially had to be Google Chrome, but WhatsApp Web now supports Chrome, Opera and Firefox.
 A QR code image will appear.
 Now you open the WhatsApp app on your smartphone, and tap the 'three dots' icon; this opens a menu which includes the option 'WhatsApp Web', which you should select.
 A camera window now appears, which you should use to view the QR code on your Mac or PC.
 Within a second or two your WhatsApp messages will spring to life on the browser window.